 Due to the extremely competitive nature of operating grants, your organization may not receive its full request.

-Letters of Intent will be reviewed on the basis of programmatic and strength of outcomes.
+Letters of Intent will be evaluated by the strength of organizational programming and outcomes.

 Full proposals will be evaluated based on the following criteria: